Dictionary

 Conjunction + Adverb

-Lingual South African countries
+Lingual the opposite Existential Group of South African countries

 that